 Abstract:

-This article is the result of shale gas exploration engineering.
+This paper is the result of oil and gas exploration engineering.

 Objective With the rapid expansion of shale gas production in China, deep shale gas reservoirs at burial depths of 3500–4500 m have become critical targets for exploration.
 However, complex geological conditions and stress disturbances from fracture systems significantly hinder development.